 Yes, you read that right!
-Nude Life is a life drawing class that brings the life to your party – literally.
-From bachelorette parties, to a girls’ night out, to even just a small class for art enthusiasts, Nude Life adds a unique creative element to any event.
+Nude Life is a life drawing class that brings life to your party – literally.
+From bachelorette parties to a girls’ night out, to even just a small class for art enthusiasts, Nude Life adds a unique creative element to any event.
 And with a name like that, it’s bound to get attention!
 For this installment of StartupStories, we caught up with Nude Life Co-Founder Charlie Howes to discover how this unconventional business idea came to life, and where the company is headed in the future.

 Why were you inspired to start Nude Life?

 I’d just finished university and my first full-time job didn’t pay so much, so I figured I needed to double up on my income.
 I started cocktail making for money on the weekends and the same company I worked for also offered life drawing classes.
 The events were far easier and you were paid 4x the amount, so for me, it was a no-brainer.
 I just had to get over the initial fear of being naked in front of a room full of women!

 From this, I saw a gap in the market for a sole life drawing brand supplier and this was my primary inspiration.
 I launched an MVP in December of 2015 and it kind of went from there.
 I think having a knowledge of the target audience, the product/service being offered, and marketing, in general, helped me take the first steps.

 One of the secondary reasons for starting Nude Life was to create a learning platform.
 The great thing about it is not just the company itself, but the learning process I have gone through creating a company (SEO, social, PPC, finances, liability, etc).
 Once you have that knowledge, a massive barrier is reduced in launching other startups.

 How did your business get started?
 From the good, bad and ugly, what was your startup process like?